SimonStockinger/.cheatsheets/README.md

 ## Installation
 **IMPORTANT:** Check if the configuration used in the scripts is compatible with your system.

+By default the script expects the `.cheatsheets` directory to be located at `$HOME/.cheatsheets`

 ### Prerequisites
 - `bash` (or compatible shell)
 - `fzf` for interactive selection